Gelbpunkt/discourse_podman/README.md

 #### `/image`

-Dockerfiles for Discourse; see [the README](image/README.md) for further details.
+Podmanfiles for Discourse; see [the README](image/README.md) for further details.

-The Docker repository will always contain the latest built version at: https://hub.docker.com/r/discourse/base/, you should not need to build the base image.
+The Podman repository will always contain the latest built version at: https://hub.podman.com/r/discourse/base/, you should not need to build the base image.

 ### Launcher